marble999/freshlygenerated/content/posts/Simple-Roast-Turkey.md

 *Over the last several weeks, more and more e-mails have arrived about our food challenge.
 Why does Roast Turkey pack a punch?
 Roast Turkey is a stand-alone dish and is ideally served with sides.
 Yet, it is sweet.
 And white.*

 *Roast Turkey, which involves caramelizing the roast turkey, is a weighty dish.
-I’ve made it over and over and always come out lighter.
-The recipe I use here is adapted from Lynn Crawford’s restaurant column in Vancouver Life.
+I've made it over and over and always come out lighter.
+The recipe I use here is adapted from Lynn Crawford's restaurant column in Vancouver Life.
 The white flavor of the roast slowly caramelizes into a delicious sauce.*

-*It’s Thanksgiving time again.
-We’ve finally learned that there are ways to be more sensible about what we eat.
-It’s also silly to focus on the minute changes in the size of a turkey.
-Cutting your turkey down to a smaller size won’t improve taste.
+*It's Thanksgiving time again.
+We've finally learned that there are ways to be more sensible about what we eat.
+It's also silly to focus on the minute changes in the size of a turkey.
+Cutting your turkey down to a smaller size won't improve taste.
 And neither will stuffing the bird.*

 *This recipe was as indulgent as my dreams of the holidays.
 It was served with crackers and lots of mashed potatoes and carrots.
-My husband thought it was perfect — despite, or perhaps because of, the amount of fattening stuff it contains.
-My daughter mused: “That’s a turkey!
-That’s full of meat.”*
+My husband thought it was perfect -- despite, or perhaps because of, the amount of fattening stuff it contains.
+My daughter mused: "That's a turkey!
+That's full of meat."*

 *How often do you get a chance to do this?
 If you really want to indulge, try adding pepitas to your preparation.
 They are a nutty seed that you can grind yourself or buy pre-ground and grind in a spice grinder.*